Salby/salamander-conky-config/README.md

 This repo is for my conky configuration.

-It uses the Conky_Draw script https://github.com/fisadev/conky-draw
+It uses the Conky_Draw .lua script https://github.com/fisadev/conky-draw

 Example: